samiiio/samiouyang-dataviz-portfolio/final-project-part-1.md

 - etc.

 # Method and Medium
-I will primarily use Tableau or Python to explore data, to see what interesting data visualizations I can create, and achieve the intial sketches I just metioned above.
-Finally tried to tell a good story based on my data.
+I will first use python to see if there any missing values or ourliers I need to handle.
+After data cleaning, I will use Tableau or Python to explore data, to see what interesting data visualizations I can make, and also to achieve the inital sketches I made above.
-For the presentation, I will use Shorthand to do that.
+For the presentation, I would like to use Shorthand to do that.

 # Reference
 - Visual Crossing.
 (2024).
 Weather Data & API.
 Retrieved from https://www.visualcrossing.com/